YangCG0325/zju-2018summer-course/README.md

-# game
+# 2048
-summer course project game 2048
+base game 2048 and some variation